 My mother was the planner.
-She was a tireless source of planning and nurturing and love and my father was the imaginative enabler of flights of fancy; while instilling confidence and determination in me.
+She was a tireless source of timelines and strategies and nurturing and love.
+My father was the imaginative enabler of flights of fancy; while instilling confidence and determination in me.
 I would miss my mother terribly some nights and that was when my father would create magic from the most unexpected places.
 We’d have sword fights and pretend marching bands in which the instruments were pots and pans for drums and empty paper towel rolls for horns and philosophical talks about the wisdom of Pooh and Paddington and on occasion – Yosemite Sam.

 He would also create feasts.
 One of my favorite things to this day; is breakfast for dinner and that’s because of him.

 - 1/2 yellow onion minced